 Did you know that you need a solicitor to buy a property in Scotland?
-All ESPC agents are solicitor estate agents so they can take care of the buying process for you and will also be able to help with selling your property if you are selling a home in Scotland.
+All ESPC agents are solicitor estate agents, so they can take care of the buying process for you and will also be able to help with selling your property if you are selling a home in Scotland.

-2. Work out your budget
+2. Work out your mortgage options

 3. Search houses and flats for sale

 Once you have a budget in mind, it’s time to find the right home.
 Use ESPC’s explore areas tool to find areas that may work for you.
 Once you know the area or areas that you’re interested in, write a list of requirements you have for a property and work out which ones are must-haves and those you could live without.

 Now you have a clearer idea of what you’re looking for, sign up to My ESPC to register your requirements and get email notifications of properties that suit your needs as soon as they come to market.

 Once you’ve identified some houses or flats that you like the look of, you will likely want to view them to see if they are right for you.

 5. Submit a note of interest and make an offer

 Once you’ve decided you like a property enough to make an offer, you should alert your solicitor so they can submit a note of interest in the property.

 This doesn't commit you to anything but does register your formal interest in the property.
 If more than one note of interest has been made, the seller may choose to set a closing date – all offers must be in by then.
 However, a seller isn't obliged to set a closing date and can accept an offer at any time.